Who made this? (site intro)

 Marie Corelli

-[Bibliographical list], [Corelli adaptions on screen], [in swedish]
+[Bibliographical list], [Corelli adaptions on screen]

 "There is no Death, what seems so is transition."